-Dr. Ivan Nikolov, Director 204 Georgia Avenue

-Program Coordinator: Dr. Charles Johnson.
-Department of History.
-214 Ashley Hall. <ctjohnso@valdosta.edu>
+Dr. Ivan Nikolov, Director Room 204, Georgia Avenue Program Coordinator: Dr. Charles Johnson, Department of History Room 214, Ashley Hall

-The Center for International Programs offers a multidisciplinary minor in International Studies, which is designed to meet three objectives: (1) provide students with a fundamental understanding of international studies as an academic field and the dynamics involved in international issues and concerns; (2) provide students with a substantial exposure to a specific world region, transnational problem, or disciplinary specialty that is international in scope, and (3) to offer opportunities for undergraduate research, service learning, and community engagement in the international dimension.
+The Center for International Programs offers a multidisciplinary minor in International Studies, which is designed to meet three objectives: (1) provide students with a fundamental understanding of international studies as an academic field and the dynamics involved in international issues and concerns; (2) provide students with a substantial exposure to a specific world region, transnational problem, or disciplinary specialty that is international in scope; and (3) to offer opportunities for undergraduate research, service learning, and community engagement in the international dimension.

 - 1. To clearly describe the parameters of international studies as a field of inquiry and practice, both in historic perspective and current usage; - 2.
-To evaluate career possibilities that are international in nature as well as the most suitable educational paths to those careers; - 3.
-To appreciate the complexities of cultural differences and the impact of these differences on cross-cultural understanding; - 4.
-To apply the tools of research to a major international and interdisciplinary problem, issue, or phenomenon; - 5.
-To express thorough knowledge of a particular international problem, world region, or international dimension of an academic discipline.
+To evaluate career possibilities that are international in nature as well as the most suitable educational paths to those careers; - To appreciate the complexities of cultural differences and the impact of these differences on cross-cultural understanding; - 4.
+To apply the tools of research to a major international and interdisciplinary problem, issue, or phenomenon; - To express thorough knowledge of a particular international problem, world region, or international dimension of an academic discipline.

 The program is a blend of traditional class room learning, one-on-one work with a faculty member, and a mandatory overseas study experience.
-The minor in International Studies consists of (1) a core component that is required of all students taking the minor and (2) a minor concentration tailored to individual student interests and backgrounds.
+The minor in International Studies consists of (1) a core component that is required of all students taking the minor, and (2) a minor concentration tailored to individual student interests and backgrounds.
 Students must have and maintain an overall GPA of 2.75 to be admitted into and remain in the minor.

-Minor in In ternational Studies
+Minor in International Studies

-Core rec quirements INTL 2090, INTL 4800, INTL 3500 9 hours
+Core requirements

+INTL 2090 and INTL 4800

+Upper Division Study Abroad Course

-Minor o concentration
+Minor concentration

-Mu st include at least 6 hours of upper-division coursewo rk.
-The concentration consists of three courses

-rela ated either to a particular world region of interest to

-the student, to an international problem or issue, or to

-the comparative application of a particular discipline.

-Stu dents' selection of courses must be approved by a

-des ignated advisor within their major as well as by the

-Dir ector of International Programs.
-Courses within the

-cor centration may be distributed as follows:

-1. Existing courses within the curriculum that

-address the region, international problem,

-or disciplinary dimension of interest to

-the student0-9 hours

-2. Completion of a language course at the

-intermediate level or above appropriate

-for the focus of the student's

-concentration0-3 hours

-3. Special topics courses compatible

-with the student's approved

-concentration0-6 hours
+Must include at least 6 hours of upper division coursework.
+The concentration consists of three courses related to a particular world region of interest to the student, to an international problem or issue, or to the comparative application of a particular discipline.
+Students' selection of courses must be approved by a designated advisor within their major as well as by the Director of International Programs.
+Courses within the concentration may be distributed as follows:

+Existing courses within the curriculum that address the region, international problem, or disciplinary dimension of interest to the student 0-9 hours Completion of a language course at the intermediate level or above appropriate for the focus of the student's concentration
-4. The Model United Nations course

-(INTL 3170), if the focus of the course

-is appropriate to the student's
+4. The Model United Nations course (INTL 3170), if the focus of the course is appropriate to the student's concentration 0-6 hours 5.
+Completion of a study abroad experience relevant to the student's approved concentration 0-6 hours

-concentration:0-6 hours

-5. Completion of a study abroad

-experience relevant to the student's

-approved concentration:0-6 hours